-4. Arbitrators
+Arbitrators

-- a.
-The FA will have conduct of all cases referred to the BCHOA for adjudication. - b.
-The FA may elect to direct the adjudication of a dispute, in whole or in part, to either the SA or the Registrar. - c.
-The FA shall be responsible for ensuring that the SA and Registrar receive appropriate support in discharging adjudicative duties. - d.
-The term of an arbitrator's appointment will be three years. - e.
+- The FA will have conduct of all cases referred to the BCHOA for adjudication. - d.
+The FA may elect to direct the adjudication of a dispute, in whole or in part, to either the SA or the Registrar. - The FA shall be responsible for ensuring that the SA and Registrar receive appropriate support in discharging adjudicative duties. - f.
+The term of an arbitrator's appointment will be three years. - g.
 An arbitrator may be replaced at any time by mutual agreement.